majidakbari/awesome-app/readme.md

 ### Environment variables
 There is a `.env.example` file in the project's root directory containing OS level environment variables used for deploying the whole application.
-Every single variable inside the file has a default value, so you do not need to change them; But you can also override your own variables.
+Every single variable inside the file has a default value (except for secrets), so you do not need to change them; But you can also override your own variables.
 First copy the example file to the `.env` file:
 ```bash
 cd /path-to-project
 cp .env.example .env